-1. Verify that the first Device Self-test command, with STC=2h, completes with status "Aborted due to Sanitize (9h)" indicated in the Self-test Result Data Structure returned in response to the Get Log Page request.
+1. Verify that the first Device Self-test command, with STC=2h, completes with status "Aborted due to Sanitize (9h)" indicated in the Self-test Result Data Structure returned in response to the Get Log Page request..

-Case 6: DST with specific NSID Aborted by Format NVM Command with NSID = FFFFFFFh (FYI, OF-FYI)
+Case 6: DST with specific NSID Aborted by Format NVM Command with NSID = FFFFFFFF (FYI, OF-FYI)

 - 1. Configure the Testing Station acting as a host to Check Bit 4 of the OACS field in the Identify Controller Data Structure to determine if the DUT supports the Device Self-test command.
-If Bit 4 is not set to 1, this test is not applicable. - Ensure that no Device Self-test operation is currently in progress by sending Get Log Page with LID=06h to the DUT.
+If Bit 4 is not set to 1, this test is not applicable. - 2.
+Ensure that no Device Self-test operation is currently in progress by sending Get Log Page with LID=06h to the DUT.
 Check that Current Device Self-Test Operation field in the response is set to 0.
 If the Current Device Self-Test Operation field is not set to 0, wait for the Device Self-Test Operation to complete, and send the Get Log Page with LID=06h again.
-Repeat until the Current Device Self-Test Operation field is 0.
-Configure the NML Wastered to Cot the Device Device Self-Test Operation field is 0. - 3.
+Repeat until the Current Device Self-Test Operation field is 0.. - 3.
 Configure the NVMe Host send a Get Log Page command to LID 06h (Device Self-test). - 4.
-Configure the NVMe Host to send Device Self-test Extended Operation commands with Namespace Test Action set to a valid Namespace ID value other than NSID=FFFFFFh, with STC set to 2h (Extended device self-test operation). - 5.
+Configure the NVMe Host to send Device Self-test Extended Operation commands with Namespace Test Action set to a valid Namespace ID value other than NSID=FFFFFFFh, with STC set to 2h (Extended device self-test operation). - 5.
 Before the Device Self-test operation completes in the background, send a Format NVM command with NSID=FFFFFFFh. - 6.
 Once a command completion is received for the Device Self-test command, send a Get Log Page command to LID 06h (Device Self-test).
 Repeat until the log Page indicates that the DST operation is no longer in progress.